advnsoftware-oss/agrid-js/packages/browser/README.md

 Testing on IE11 requires a bit more setup.
 TestCafe tests will use the playground application to test the locally built array.full.js bundle.
-It will also verify that the events emitted during the testing of playground are loaded into the PostHog app.
-By default it uses https://us.i.posthog.com and the project with ID 11213.
+It will also verify that the events emitted during the testing of playground are loaded into the Agrid app.
+By default it uses https://us.i.agrid.com and the project with ID 11213.
 See the testcafe tests to see how to override these if needed.
-For PostHog internal users ask @benjackwhite or @hazzadous to invite you to the Project.
-You'll need to set `POSTHOG_API_KEY` to your personal API key, and `POSTHOG_PROJECT_KEY` to the key for the project you are using.
+You'll need to set `AGRID_API_KEY` to your personal API key, and `AGRID_PROJECT_KEY` to the key for the project you are using.

 You'll also need to sign up to [BrowserStack](https://www.browserstack.com/).
 Note that if you are using CodeSpaces, these variables will already be available